gcalcedo/is-labs/assignment-1/README.md

 ## SQL Files

 Files (.sql) for every task are contained under /sql.
 These files are all executed automatically on `docker compose up -d`.

+## Sample Data

+The database is populated with the `sql/task_fill.sql` script by default, which contains sample data insertion.
+To disable this, comment the volume mount on `docker-compose.yml`, at line `17`.